Speedphoenix/Nudommy/README.md

 A simple web API with a dashboard.
 Nudommy keeps track of users and their metrics.

+The instructions for this project can be found [here](https://github.com/adaltas/ece-nodejs/blob/2019-fall-5-modules/PROJECT.md).

 # Usage

 ## Installing Nudommy